simoncblyth/opticks/notes/issues/U4RecorderTest_U4Stack_stag_enum_random_alignment.rst

 * adding two burns at step front to A would bring them into line
 * at_surface difference at the end due to the NoRINDEX Rock trick probably ?

-  * TODO: ADD A GEANT4 SURFACE TO THE TEST GEOMETRY TO GET THE TAIL TO ALIGN
+  * DONE : ADD A GEANT4 SURFACE TO THE TEST GEOMETRY TO MAKE THE TAIL POSSIBLE TO ALIGN WITH

 Try with::